Soacha

-Soacha is an autonomous municipality of the department of Cundinamarca, and part of the Metropolitan Area of Bogotá.
+Soacha is an autonomous municipality of the department of Cundinamarca in Colombia, and part of the Metropolitan Area of Bogotá.
 It has an important industrial zone and is home to mostly working-class families.
 Soacha borders Bojacá and Mosquera to the north, Sibaté and Pasca to the south, to the east the capital Bogotá and to the west Granada and San Antonio del Tequendama.

 Demographics

-With a population of 826,700 (2023 projection), it is the biggest city in Cundinamarca and one of the biggest in Colombia.
+With a population of 778,400 (2023 projection), it is the biggest city in Cundinamarca and one of the biggest in Colombia.

 Etymology

 The name Soacha is derived from the Chibcha words Súa, name of Sun god Sué, and chá which means "man"; "Man of the Sun".
 The original name Suecha has been changed to Soacha over time.

 History

 Soacha was inhabited first by indigenous groups during the Herrera Period and later became an important village in the Muisca Confederation, the former country of the Muisca before the arrival of the Spanish conquistadors.
 The zipa of Bacatá (now known as Bogotá) ruled over Soacha.

 Modern Soacha was founded on 15 August 1600.
-It gained national notoriety after the presidential candidate Luis Carlos Galán was assassinated on August 18, 1989 while visiting the city during his presidential campaign.
+It gained national notoriety after the presidential candidate Luis Carlos Galán was assassinated on August 18, 1989, while visiting the city during his presidential campaign.

 Also during 1989, the bombing of Avianca Flight 203 happened in Soacha, killing everyone on-board plus three Soacha residents.
 The bombing was planned by Cartel de Medellin leader Pablo Escobar, who intended to murder presidential candidate César Gaviria, who was supposed to be on board.
 Gaviria had decided not to fly and instead went on to become President of Colombia.

 In 2008, the 'false positives' scandal broke when 22 men from Soacha who had been recruited for work were found dead several hundreds of miles away.
 They had been killed by the military and presented to authorities as guerrilla fighters (insurgents) killed in battle, in order to increase action head counts.
 Similar cases have since appeared all over the country.